isaiahmwilliams/isaiahmwilliams/README.md

-- 👋 Im Isaiah, Ive been unsuccessfully coding for about 5 years now and its about time I turn this franchise around !
+- 👋 Im Isaiah, Ive been coding for about 5 years now and its about time I turn this franchise around !
 - 👀 I’m interested in automation, MVC applications, and Machine learning
 - 🌱 I’m currently learning Model View Controller and would like to build some projects really soon
 - 💞️ I’m looking to collaborate on projects that use restful APIs, automation, machine learning and make it as secure as possible.